enewe101/cluster-func/README.md

 and error-prone.
 Let's never do it again.

 ## Basic usage
-`cluster-func` is designed for situations where you need to run a single function on many different arguments.
+Cluster-func is designed for situations where you need to run a single function on many different arguments.
 This kind embarassingly parallelizable problem comes up pretty often.
 At it's minimum, a solution involves defining
 A) the function to be repeatedly called, and B) all of the different arguments